Skisteve007/be-valid-prototyper-3b823619/public/docs/SYNTH-Valid-Governance-Engine-Patent-Specification.md

 ---

-*Document prepared for patent filing.
-All code implementations verified as of December 21, 2024.*
-*Sample outputs extracted from production database with PII redacted.*
+Document prepared for patent filing.
+All code implementations verified as of December 22, 2025.
+Sample outputs extracted from a validation environment with PII redacted.